Malagasy Republic: History

 After France adopted the Constitution of the Fifth Republic under the leadership of General Charles de Gaulle, on September 28, 1958, a referendum was held in the Colony of Madagascar to determine whether the country should become a self-governing republic within the French Community.
 The AKFM and other nationalists opposed to the concept of limited self-rule mustered about 25 percent of votes cast.
 The vast majority of the population, at the urging of the Social Democratic Party of Madagascar and the Comoros (PSD) leadership, voted in favor.
 The vote led to the election of Philibert Tsiranana as the country's first president on April 27, 1959.
-After a year of negotiations between Tsiranana and his French counterparts, Madagascar's status as a self-governing republic officially was altered on June 26, 1960, to that of a fully independent and sovereign state.
+After a year of negotiations between Tsiranana and his French counterparts, Madagascar's status as a self-governing republic officially was altered on June 26, 1960, to that of a fully independent and sovereign liberal democratic state.
 The cornerstone of Tsiranana's government was the signing with France of fourteen agreements and conventions designed to maintain and strengthen Franco-Malagasy ties.
 These agreements were to provide the basis for increasing opposition from Tsiranana's critics.

 A spirit of political reconciliation prevailed in the early 1960s.
 By achieving independence and obtaining the release of the MDRM leaders detained since the Revolt of 1947, Tsiranana had co-opted the chief issues on which the more aggressively nationalist elements had built much of their support.
 Tsiranana made plain his intent to maintain strong ties to France and the West in economic, military, and cultural spheres.
 Not entirely sanguine about this prospect, the opposition initially concurred in the interest of consolidating the gains of the previous decade, and most ethnic and regional interests supported Tsiranana.

 Similar to other African leaders during the immediate independence era, Tsiranana oversaw the consolidation of his own party's power at the expense of the others.
 A political system that strongly favored the incumbent complemented these actions.
 For example, although the political process allowed minority parties to participate, the constitution mandated a winner-take-all system that effectively denied the opposition a voice in governance.
 Tsiranana's position was further strengthened by the broad, multiethnic popular base of the PSD among the côtiers, whereas the opposition was severely disorganized.
 The AKFM continued to experience intraparty rifts between leftist and ultranationalist, more orthodox Marxist factions; it was unable to capitalize on increasingly active but relatively less privileged Malagasy youth because the party's base was the Merina middle class.